tcd/activesupport/README.md

-= Active Support -- Utility classes and Ruby extensions from Rails
+# Active Support -- Utility classes and Ruby extensions from Rails

 Active Support is a collection of utility classes and standard library extensions that were found useful for the Rails framework.
 These additions reside in this package so they can be loaded as needed in Ruby projects outside of Rails.

-You can read more about the extensions in the {Active Support Core Extensions}[https://edgeguides.rubyonrails.org/active_support_core_extensions.html] guide.
+You can read more about the extensions in the [Active Support Core Extensions](https://edgeguides.rubyonrails.org/active_support_core_extensions.html) guide.

-== Download and installation
+## Download and installation

 The latest version of Active Support can be installed with RubyGems: